 Light Rail construction taking place along the Sydney CBD, Randwick and Kingsford is having a substantial impact on smaller businesses in the area, with a large number of stores having moved out or closed down.

-Construction for the light rail commenced in 2016 and is expected to be completed in 2019 as part of the $2.1 billion CBD and South East Light Rail project, so businesses need to deal with noise and blockage for another few years.
+Construction for the light rail commenced in 2016 and completion is expected in 2019 as part of the $2.1 billion CBD and South East Light Rail project.

 A spokesperson for Transport for NSW said, “To date, over 12 kilometres of track has been laid with the first overhead wires installed along Alison Road (from Wansey) to Lang Road (along Anzac Parade) in preparation for vehicle testing in the coming months.”

-With an estimated 700 – 750 on street parking spaces having being removed since construction began in Randwick, it is putting shops in a difficult position as it means local residents and shoppers will have a hard time trying to find parking spaces.
-This will have a flow on effect for businesses in the area as they may lose customers.
+With an estimated 750 on-street parking spaces removed since construction began in Randwick shops are put in a difficult position as it means local residents and shoppers will have a hard time trying to find parking spaces.

 Light Rail Liaison Officer at Randwick Council, Chris Bastic said: “The council have had their own $30 million package to try and assist businesses during the construction of light rail by creating extra car parking spaces around Kingsford and Kensington and they are incorporating different traffic measures to increase car parking spots.”